11 note-taking tips to make your notes test-ready

 Tips for smarter note-taking

-Here’s the process for making your notes more helpful, less stressful, and more effective.
+Here’s the process for making your notes more helpful and less stressful.

 1. Skim the content first